jjrussell/batsd/README-old.md

 If you would like to run projects with different gemsets or rubies, it can be helpful to have a .rvmrc file in the project.
 This will make it so whenever the folder is opened, the correct ruby + gemset will be used.

-Here is an example .rvmrc that uses `ruby-1.8.7p357` and a `tapjoyserver` gemset:
+Here is an example .rvmrc that uses `ruby-1.8.7p357` and a `connect` gemset:

 ```
-rvm ruby-1.8.7-p357@tapjoyserver
+rvm ruby-1.8.7-p357@connect
 ```